 Some scholars trace the origins of pilgrimage to a superstitious belief that the divine can be localized.
 Wayfaring tribal people, for example, would return to the protection of the nature gods they believed resided in the forests and caves of their homeland.

-And it’s in that same space, a personal cloud of unknowing where pilgrims often experience an intense sense of communitas, or grace-inspired unity, with fellow travelers.
+And in that same space, that personal cloud of unknowing where pilgrims often experience an intense sense of communitas, or grace-inspired unity, with fellow travelers.

 On the pilgrim path, differences in nationality, age, religious belief and social position become unimportant.